Netcracker/qubership-mistral-operator/docs/public/disaster-recovery.md

   curl -XGET mistral-disaster-recovery.<NAMESPACE>:8068/sitemanager
   ```

-  Where `<NAMESPACE>` is the OpenShift/Kubernetes project/namespace of the Mistral cluster side.
+  Where, `<NAMESPACE>` is the OpenShift/Kubernetes project/namespace of the Mistral cluster side.
 For example, `mistral-service`.

   All Mistral disaster recovery REST server endpoints can be secured via Kubernetes JWT Service Account Tokens.
-To enable disaster recovery REST server authentication the `disasterRecovery.httpAuth.enabled` deployment parameter must be `true`.
+To enable the disaster recovery REST server authentication, the `disasterRecovery.httpAuth.enabled` deployment parameter must be `true`.
   The example for secured `sitemanager` GET endpoint is following:

   ```
   curl -XGET -H "Authorization: Bearer <TOKEN>" mistral-disaster-recovery.<NAMESPACE>:8068/sitemanager
   ```

-  Where `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
+  Where, `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
 The verification service account name and namespace are specified in `disasterRecovery.httpAuth.smServiceAccountName` and `disasterRecovery.httpAuth.smNamespace` deploy parameters.

   The response to such a request is as follows: